Building Infrastructure for Collective Problem-Solving: 100Kin10 Project Teams

 Learn more about 100Kin10 →

-As the Senior Community Designer & Manager at 100Kin10, I develop and manage the vehicles, experiences, infrastructure, support, and tools for highly-engaged partners in our network who are participating in long-term, collaborative problem-solving projects with one another.
-Since 2017 I have managed and continuously improved the design of a program called "Project Teams" in which individuals in the 100Kin10 network lead small, cross-organizational teams that address specific challenges underlying the shortage of excellent STEM teachers in a way that others in the field can learn from and, more importantly, build upon.
+As the Senior Community Designer & Manager at 100Kin10, I developed and managed the vehicles, experiences, infrastructure, support, and tools for highly-engaged partners in our network who are participating in long-term, collaborative problem-solving projects with one another.
+From 2017-2021 I managed and continuously improved the design of a program called "Project Teams" in which individuals in the 100Kin10 network lead small, cross-organizational teams that address specific challenges underlying the shortage of excellent STEM teachers in a way that others in the field can learn from and, more importantly, build upon.
 100Kin10 supports this work in two primary ways: by creating a framework in which network members can work on specific issues and make tangible progress in both the field at large and in their day-to-day work, and by removing the “barriers to collaboration,” AKA the things that tend to get in the way of progress being made on such side projects and which when removed, can help take the work to the next level.

 The Project Teams are made up of 5-7 individuals who work on a project together over the course of about six months.
 We start by soliciting project ideas from folks who want to step up to lead the charge and then promote their ideas to our network and allies in order to attract team members who each bring their own unique passions, skills, knowledge, connections, and energy to the table.